piero-vic/pierolescano.com/src/content/notes/network-protocols.md

   - networking
 ---

-- In order to communicate, processes need to agree on a set of rules that determine how data is processed and formatted.
+Set of rules that determine how computers communicate with each other.
+These rules determine how data is processes and formatted.
-  Network protocols set these rules.
-- Protocols are arranged in layers.
-Each layer is built on top of the previous.
-  - Link layer
-  - Internet layer
-  - Transport layer
-  - Application layer

 ## Protocols